Variational integrators for underactuated mechanical control systems with symmetries: Introduction

-We shall develop the discrete analogue of higher-order Lagrange-Poincar\'e equations (introduced by Gay-Balmaz, Holm and Ratiu in \cite{GHR2011}) for trivial bundles and its extension to the case of systems subject to higher-order constraints.
-For the construction of higher-order discrete Lagrange-Poincar\'e equations with higher-order constraints we use the discrete Hamilton's principle and the Lagrange multiplier theorem in order to obtain discrete paths that approximately satisfy the dynamics and the constraints.
-Such formulation gives us the preservation of important geometric properties of the mechanical system, such as momentum, symplecticity, group structure, good behavior of the energy, etc \cite{Hair}.
+Higher-order variational problems also have been used in the applications to longitudinal studies in computational anatomy.
+This kind of studies seeks, among other goals, to determine a path that interpolates optimally through a time-order series of images or shapes.
+Depending on the specific application, the interpolant will be require to have a certain degree of spatiotemporal smoothness.
+If a higher-order degree of smoothness is required, a natural approach is to investigate higher-order variational formulation of the interpolation problem (see for example \cite{BHM},\cite{alexyjair}, \cite{FHR2010} and \cite{meier}).

-Our approach is founded on recently developed structure-preserving numeric integrators for optimal control problems (see \cite{BHM,CoJiMdD,CoMaZu210,CoMaZu2011,JiMa,Marin,KM,TL,MMS,objuma} and references therein) based on solving a discrete optimal control problem as a discrete higher-order variational problem with higher-order constraints (see \cite{Bl,CoMaZu210,CoMaZu2011} for the continuous counterpart) which are used for simulating and controlling the dynamics of satellites, spacecrafts, underwater vehicles, mobile robots, helicopters, wheeled vehicles, etc \cite{BlochLeok,bullolewis,LeeLeok}.
+In order to obtain variational integrators for the systems described above, we extend the theory of discrete mechanics, which is based on discrete calculus of variations, to higher-order systems subject to higher-order constraints.
+The discrete approach proposed in this work (we will employ {\it our setting} or {\it our approach} henceforth for sake of simplicity) follows the ideas proposed by Marsden and Wendlandt \cite{welant} and Marsden and West \cite{mawest} for first order systems without constraints.
+In particular, we shall develop the discrete analogue of higher-order Euler-Lagrange and Lagrange-Poincar\'e equations (introduced by Gay-Balmaz, Holm and Ratiu in \cite{GHR2011}) for trivial principal bundles and its extension to constrained systems.
+With this particular purpose, we use the discrete Hamilton's principle and the adding of Lagrange multipliers in order to obtain discrete paths that approximately satisfy the dynamics and the constraints.
+Such formulation gives us the preservation of important geometric properties of the mechanical system, such as momentum, symplecticity, group structure and good behavior of the energy (see \cite{Hair}).
+The preservation of these geometric properties produces an improved qualitative behavior, and also a more accurate long-time integration than with a standard integrator.